intel-iot-devkit/smart-video-workshop/HW-Acceleration-with-Movidious-NCS/README.md

 The Model Optimizer by default generate FP32 IR files if the data type is not particularly specified.

-Let's run the Model Optimizer to get IR files in FP16 format suitable for the Movidius™ NCS by setting the data_type flag to FP16.
+Let's run the Model Optimizer to get IR files in FP16 format suitable for the Intel® Movidius™ NCS by setting the data_type flag to FP16.

     cd $SV/object-detection/mobilenet-ssd
     mkdir -p FP16